What do I do first?

 - Students must complete at least 30 hours before being considered for semester/year-long study abroad, unless otherwise stated.

 - Freshman and Transfer students must have completed 1 full semester of study at UNCP before participating in study abroad.

 - You must be enrolled at least part-time.

 Additional requirements for semester or year-long study abroad programs:

-- Student must meet with the SA Coordinator to have a degree audit evaluation completed to determine if course options are available based on student's academic program.
-Study abroad courses should be in a student's major in order to be applicable.
+- Student must meet with the SA Coordinator to have an evaluation completed to determine if course options are available based on student's academic program.
 Minors and concentration options will be considered as well.
 In order to qualify for Financial Aid, any/all credits must be needed for graduation at UNCP.

 Acquire a U.S. Passport

 - Visit our passport information page for more information

 - Arrange a meeting with the UNCP Office of Financial Aid